simonanewton/developer-portfolio/README.md

-# Simon Newton Web Developer Portfolio
+# Developer Portfolio

 ## Description

-This web application serves as my current web portfolio where users can learn more about me, languages and technologies I use, personal projects I've built, and how to contanct me for more information.
-This site uses Node.js and Express.js to serve the backend, and React and Bootstrap 5 to build the frontend.
-If you want to learn more about how I built this website, you are welcome to clone this respository and test it on your own device.
+This web application serves as my current online portfolio where others can learn more about my background, languages and technologies I use to develop, personal projects I've recently worked on, and how to contanct me for more information.
+This site uses Node.js and Express.js to serve the backend, and React and Bootstrap to build the frontend.
+If you want to learn more about how I created this website, clone this respository and test it on your own device.
 This website is still actively a work in progress, so if you experience any issues or have any comments about the project, please feel free to contact me.

 <div align="center">
 <img src="./assets/site-preview.png" alt="Website Preview" />